(CDR-2387) Claims Management Starts on Day One

 (CDR-2574) Contemporaneous Period Analysis to Analyze Concurrent Delays

-(CDR-2608) Hot-Tubs and other ADR-Remedies For the Disputes that Ail You
+(CDR-2608) Hot Tubs and Other ADR Remedies for Disputes that Ail You

-Abstract: The prompt resolution of claims is more essential than ever on the modern construction project.
-The speed, frequency and complexity of change as well as the conditional availability of project financing have linked project success and efficient claim resolution more closely than they have ever been in the past.
-Building on this premise, the paper will explore how expert-based approaches to ADR can be tailored to facilitate claims resolution on even the most troubled projects.
-The thesis is that the effective integration of subject matter experts into the ADR process will increase the efficiency and success of ADR efforts on complex construction projects.
+Abstract: The prompt resolution of claims is more essential than ever on the modern construction process.
+The speed, frequency, and complexity of changes as well as the conditional availability of project financing have linked project success and efficient claim resolution more closely than they have ever been in the past.
+This paper explores how expert-based approaches to ADR can be tailored to facilitate claims resolution on even the most troubled projects.
+By effectively integrating subject matter experts into the ADR process, parties may be able to resolve issues on complex construction projects more quickly and efficiently.
+Accordingly, this paper will address concurrent expert testimony, also known as “hot tubbing,” and how this process helps foster expert-based ADR.
+This paper will then proceed to explore how hot tubbing may be modified so that it better fits the needs of the dispute at hand.

 (CDR-2616) Global Construction Disputes Report 2016 - Don't Get Left Behind